 Moreover, at that time I pleaded with the Lord, “O, Lord God, you have begun to show me your greatness and strength.
 (What god in heaven or earth can rival your works and mighty deeds?)
 Let me please cross over to see the good land on the other side of the Jordan River—this good hill country and the Lebanon!”
 But the Lord was angry at me because of you and would not listen to me.
 Instead, he said to me, “Enough of that!
 Do not speak to me anymore about this matter.
 Go up to the top of Pisgah and take a good look to the west, north, south, and east, for you will not be allowed to cross the Jordan.
 (Deuteronomy 3:23–27 NET)

-However, Moses later after his death was permitted to enter the promised land to participate in the transfiguration of Jesus the Christ (Messiah):
+However, Moses later, after his death, was permitted to enter the promised land to participate in the transfiguration of Jesus the Christ (the Messiah):

 Now about eight days after these sayings, Jesus took with him Peter, John, and James, and went up the mountain to pray.
 As he was praying, the appearance of his face was transformed, and his clothes became very bright, a brilliant white.
 Then two men, Moses and Elijah, began talking with him.
 They appeared in glorious splendor and spoke about his departure that he was about to carry out at Jerusalem.
 (Luke 9:28–31 NET)